Sb-Vtrs-elfamoso/AIF/XAI/README.md

 2. open `XAI_train.ipynb` : there is the training part of our two models
 3. open `XAI_explanation.ipynb` : there is the implementation of explanation methods (**RISE**, **LIME**, **GradCAM**).
 We completely implemented RISE method following RISE paper instructions (see `rise.py`) and reused existing LIME and GradCAM functions.
 4. open `XAI_evaluation.ipynb` : there is the evaluation of explanation methods using insertion and deletion metrics we implemented following RISE paper instructions (see `metrics.py`)
 5. if you want to run the code, use the environment provided in `environment.yml`.
-To install this conda env, run `onda env create -f environment.yml`
+To install this conda env, run `conda env create -f environment.yml`